 Feb.
 14, 1958 - Mrs. Edwardine Peabody Lyons, beloved wife of Frank Lyons, of 2536 Third St., Trenton, Mich., passed away at Mount Carmel Hospital, Detroit, on Friday morning, Feb.
 7th., at 6.30 a.m., after being in a coma since Oct.
 9th.
 The late Mrs. Lyons was a cousin of the late Mrs. Ignatius Halford and spent her summer vacations here, before her marriage.
 Besides her husband she leaves to mourn her loss, seven children and seventeen grandchildren and an uncle, Frank McIntyre and an aunt Mrs. Rose (McIntyre) Martin.
-Her children are Michael of Livonia, Mich., Richard of Trenton, Robert of Redford, Gerald of Taylor, Jane Mich., Richard of Trenton, Robert of Redford, Gerald of Taylor, Jane Frances, Mrs. John Burke of Kalamazoo, Catherine, Sister Gerald Marie of Without room to play any district Frank Science, and Virginia at home.
+Her children are Michael of Livonia, Mich., Richard of Trenton, Robert of Redford, Gerald of Taylor, Jane Mich., Richard of Trenton, Robert of Redford, Gerald of Taylor, Jane become a dull boy and in future, without room to play any district frances grader, and virginia at home.
 Burial in Mt.
-Olive Cemetery, Detroit more turns to the realm of senior all to be graduated and others.
+Olive Cemetery, Detroit can become just as dull for its future grant for the complex control of the control of the complex control of the control of the complex control of t more turns to the realm of senior all to be graduated and others.
 Maidstone was dropped from the county franchise.

-Dropping of that franchise was a bropping of that franchise was a drop from baseball days here in this area.
-Throughout the county base-ball was made popular by men in the district who worked hard that today the County League is Ontario's cutatording league today the County League is Ontario's outstanding league.
-Entering of this club in the County League is only the start of greater, possibilities, here in Sandwich South.
-Sandwich South, now growing in population, needs space for its com-ing generation to work and enjoy recreation.
-Speculation of parks within the township for future gen-erations is a well thought of idea.
-Baseball has been as much a part of Baseball has been as much a part of this township as is its farms, homes, 1.200
+Dropping of that franchise was a drop from baseball days here in this area.
+Throughout the county baseball was made popular by men in the district who worked hard that today the County League is Ontario's contending league.

+today the County League is Ontario's outstanding league.

+Entering of this club in the County League is only the start of greater possibilities, here in Sandwich South.
+Sandwich South, now growing in population, needs space for its coming generation to work and enjoy recreation.
+Speculation of parks within the township for future generations is a well thought of idea.
+Baseball has been as much a part of Baseball has been as much a part of this township as is its farms, homes